rbarbosa51/maverick-compact-text-editor/README.md

 ## Usage

 It can be viewed either as a web app or, if you prefer install the app to your physical device.
-To install run start:dev then go to localhost:3000 and hit the **Install** button
+To install run start:dev then go to localhost:3000 and hit the **Install** button.
+To view online, visit the following site [https://maverick-editor.herokuapp.com/](https://maverick-editor.herokuapp.com/)

 ## ScreenShot